-- If you have used the portal before, you should be able to see your past submissions. - For a new audit year, all vendors should start a new submission using the New Audit button:
+If you have used the portal before, you should be able to see your past submissions.

+•For a new audit year, all vendors should start a new submission using the New Audit button.

 Vendor Audits New Audit \bigcirc

 New >

-Submitted By Vendor > Welcome to TSA Vendor Audit System
+, and the second se Submitted By Vendor > Welcome to TSA Vendor Audit System

+Test Ali >

-Test Ali Last Activity: 7/28/2022 4:12 PM >
+Last Activity: 7/28/2022 4:12 PM New